sansbacher/todo-task-manager/README.md

 * Try [DOM-Based](https://sansbacher-task-manager.herokuapp.com/DOM-Based/)
 * Try [LocalStorage-Based](https://sansbacher-task-manager.herokuapp.com/LocalStorage-Based/)
 * Try the latest version of the [Rest API-Based version](https://sansbacher-task-manager.herokuapp.com/) with back-end MongoDB
+* BONUS: Try the [React API-Based version](https://sansbacher-task-manager.herokuapp.com/API-React-Based/) which connects to the same back-end

 I hope these are useful for someone!